 I understand Friends Life Care helps me age in my own home, but what if there comes a time when I require care in an assisted living facility or a nursing home?

-Friends Life Care is knowledgable about trusted assisted living facilities and nursing homes throughout the region.
+Friends Life Care is knowledgeable about trusted assisted living facilities and nursing homes throughout the region.
 Your Care Coordinator can help you find a facility that meets your needs and will ensure that it meets our strict Quality Credentialing process.

 Your Care Coordinator can arrange for you or your family member to visit these facilities to determine whether one is right for you.
 Your benefits can continue if you have selected a plan that covers facility care.